Section 9: Student Code of Conduct & Procedures

 The accused student(s) or the complainant(s) may appeal a decision made by a conduct review body.
-A request for an appeal must be submitted in writing to the Dean of Students (or his/her designee) within two business days (48 hours) of the decision.
-Generally, the Dean of Students (or his/her designee) will direct an appeal to the supervisor of the hearing officer, who will make a final decision in the case.
-The Dean of Students will generally hear appeals of residential suspensions; the Vice President for Enrollment, Retention and Student Affairs will hear the appeal of University suspensions or expulsions.
-The Vice President for Enrollment, Retention and Student Affairs may assign any appeal as he/she deems appropriate to be heard by the Dean of Students, except for those that he/she adjudicated.
+A request for an appeal must be submitted in writing to the Associate Dean of Students (or his/her designee) within two business days (48 hours) of the decision.
+Generally, the Associate Dean of Students (or his/her designee) will direct an appeal to the supervisor of the hearing officer, who will make a final decision in the case.
+The Associate Dean of Students will generally hear appeals of residential suspensions; the Dean of Students will hear the appeal of University suspensions or expulsions.
+The Dean of Students may assign any appeal as he/she deems appropriate to be heard by the Associate Dean of Students, except for those that he/she adjudicated.

 The written request for any appeal must be based upon one or more of the following reasons, which must be specifically specified in the appeal:

 2. Misinterpretation of the policies alleged to be violated;

 3. New evidence not reasonably available at the time of the hearing;

 5. Decision not supported by a preponderance of evidence.